varabyte/kotter/README.md

 > [!IMPORTANT]
 > The virtual terminal is only supported for JVM targets.
 Kotlin/Native targets don't implement this feature.

-It's not guaranteed that your program will be run in an interactive way, or even that you won't be called in a legacy terminal (e.g. on Windows) that doesn't support ANSI virtual codes.
+It's not guaranteed that your program will be called in a terminal that allows interactivity.
+Kotter, when first run, requests a specific configuration from your system that may be rejected.

-For example, debugging this project with IntelliJ as well as running within Gradle are two such environments where interactivity isn't available!
-Since in that case, IntelliJ/Gradle are already consuming the interactivity themselves, and running your program in a more limited environment.
+For example, pressing the debug button on your project inside IntelliJ as well as calling `./gradlew run` are two very common scenarios!
+In those cases, IntelliJ/Gradle are already consuming the terminal's interactivity themselves, so when your program tries to run, it does so inside a more limited environment.

-Kotter will attempt to detect if your console does not support the features it uses, and if not, it will open up a virtual terminal instead.
+Kotter can (and by default is setup to) detect this case and open up a virtual terminal instead.
 This fallback gives your application better cross-platform support.

-To modify the logic to ALWAYS open the virtual terminal, you can set the `terminal` parameter in `session` like
+To modify your program to ALWAYS open the virtual terminal, you can set the `terminal` parameter in `session` like so:
-this:

 ```kotlin
 session(terminal = VirtualTerminal.create()) {